Shortcuts

 Training schedule:

-• warmup_cosine_lr profile: linear warmup, then cosine decay.
+• warmup_cosine_lr profile: linear warmup, then cosine decay; bf16-mixed precision, gradient clip 1.0, EMA weights used for validation.

 • Image previews logged every 10 epochs.